h01ger/piuparts/README_pejacevic.txt

 === Running piuparts

+When running piuparts in master/slave mode, the master is never run by itself, instead it is always started by the slave(s).

 ==== Starting and stopping the slaves

 Run the following script under *your* user account to start four instances of